MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 ## Export data for one user

 > [!NOTE]
-> You must export user data for each network the user is a member of.
+> You must export user data for the home network, and for each external network the user is a member of.

 1. In the Yammer admin center, go to **Content and Security** \> **Export User Data**.